sanchee16/sanchee16.github.io/about.md

 Interestingly, I am a geek.
 A coder by profession, an event manager by passion, a fun lover and a technology enthusiast who loves to explore new things.

 Well, traveling is the first thing that comes to mind when one talks about exploring.
-Surprisingly, I haven't much but I have cherished the beauty of Himalayas since my birth.
+Surprisingly, I haven't travelled much but I have cherished the beauty of Himalayas since my birth.
 It is this nature that drove me to ***reading and writing***, making me believe that writing is an art which I must utilise for realising my inner self and true opinions.

 There is another part of my personality that I love the most - ***My food habits.
 I experiment, I cook and I eat***.
 The satisfaction of having great food is the best joy in life.